 2. Maintain a Positive Attitude.

 When you are overwhelmed by debt, you can lose sight of the things that you enjoy.
 It can also make it harder to afford to buy things that you want.
-This can leave you feeling a bit dejected and downtrodden.
-When you really think about it, however, the things that are most important in life don’t cost any money.
+This can leave you feeling a bit dejected and downtrodden, but don’t worry as that is completely natural.
+Thankfully, there are things you can do to try and combat these feelings.

 Try to stay positive, focusing on the things that you love about your life.
 Spend as much time as you can with your friends and family members.
 Appreciate the beauty of the sunrise or the smell of flowers growing in your yard.
 Purposeful positivity can go a long way toward helping you cope with the stress of dealing with debt.

 3. Tackle Your Problems Head-on.

 If you have a looming debt problem, you may be tempted to ignore it.
 It is a lot easier to avoid problems than it is to deal with them.
 Unfortunately, this usually backfires.